The hard work of the beekeeping year is now behind us, but there are a few things to keep in mind as we slide into winter.

 Protection Against Intruders

 Don’t forget to add mouse guards or entrance reducers!
 Bees in natural tree hives prefer small entrances, as do our managed colonies.
+Entrance reducers should be placed so that the entrance is elevated and will not be blocked by debris during winter.

 Rain Cover